-So just what do interior designers charge their clients?
-I’m sure if you’ve considered working with a design professional, it’s one of the first questions you want an answer to.
+Just how do interior designers charge their clients?
+I’m sure if you’ve considered working with a designer or decorator, it’s one of the first questions you want an answer to.

 What Do Interior Designers Charge?

 Well, here it is quite simply.
-No smoke and mirrors, just the facts on what this interior designer charges the clients he works with.
+No smoke and mirrors, just the facts on what this interior design business charges the clients we work with.
 And there are three main figures to keep in mind here regarding how much it costs to hire an interior designer:

 - Phone consultation: Free